DEA has now allowed the use of Telemedicine for evaluating and initiating treatment for new patients for the duration of

 I need to know the city that you live in.
 If you live too far from my clinic, then I will not be able to accept you in my practice.
 Patients are better served by going to a clinic that is closer to them.

-The clinic is located at Grapevine, North of DFW airport.
+The clinic is located at Bedford, Texas.
 It is convenient for patients in the mid-cities area of DFW.

 It is still preferable that you start treatment while you are waiting to find a doctor close to where you live.

 A medical doctor’s role is very limited in your treatment … the role is to provide a prescription.
 Your treatment may take a long time … six months to several years, … that means you will be going to the doctor at least once a month for a long time, … that is why it is important to chose a doctor that is convenient to you.

 Patients who have insurance need to discuss this with their insurance first before they start calling doctors.
 If you have insurance then you will be better served by a doctor who is in your insurance plan network.
 Ask them for a list of Medical doctors in your insurance plan that are authorized to provide addiction treatment.

 If you have insurance then you will require assistance with claims, prescriptions, pre-authorizations, etc. I do not have the resources to provide that kind of service.